Known Issues: Brightcove Native Player SDKs

 • In the OfflinePlaybackSampleApp, there are two Widevine license expiration periods.

-• absoluteExpiration is an expiration date of the license to start playback of downloaded video
+• absoluteExpiration is an expiration date of the license to start playback of downloaded video.

-• playDuration is how long the video can be played
+• playDuration is how long the video can be played after the video is played for the first time.

 When playDuration becomes less than 60 seconds, the Widevine CDM handles the license as expired and throws a Failed to get key request error.
 Playback will not start with this Widevine license exception.